 THIS IS KYO LEE

-Kyo Lee (she) is a Korean Canadian student and writer from Waterloo, Ontario.She is the youngest winner of the CBC Poetry Prize and a finalist for the RBC Bronwen Wallace Award.
-Her literature also appears in Narrative, Nimrod, Prism, The Forge, and This Magazine, among others.Her debut poetry collection i cut my tongue on a broken country will be published by Arsenal Pulp Press in 2025.Her YouTube recommendations include the Green brothers, Jannabi playlists, and five second memes she doesn't want to watch but will click on anyway.
+Kyo Lee (she) is a Korean Canadian student and writer from Waterloo, Ontario.She is the youngest winner of the CBC Poetry Prize and youngest finalist for the RBC Bronwen Wallace Award.
+Her literature also appears in Narrative, Nimrod, Prism, The Forge, and This Magazine, among others.Her debut poetry collection i cut my tongue on a broken country will be published by Arsenal Pulp Press in March, 2025.Her YouTube recommendations include the Green brothers, Jannabi playlists, and five second memes she doesn't want to watch but will click on anyway.
 She loves colourful skies, summer peaches, and oceans.

 Kyo will NOT respond on Instagram.
 Kyo WILL respond on email.